TuplexLanguage/tuplex/docs/build_howto.md

 * make 4.1
 * flex 2.6.0
 * bison 3.0.4
-* c++11 compilation tool chain (I've tested with gcc (5.4.0) and clang)
+* c++11 compilation tool chain (I've tested with gcc and clang)
 * python, if you want to run the test suite
 * llvm 5.0.1

-These can easily be installed using apt-get, except for llvm 5 which requires a number of commands, see below.

-If you have the above installed, simply clone the git project, cd to its "proto" subdirectory and run these commands to build the compiler:

-    cmake .
-    make

-(If any tool, library or include isn't found, see if the paths in `proto/src/CMakeLists.txt` need to be adapted for your setup.)
+See the suggested script and its commands below for easy installation using apt-get.
+Llvm 5 installation is a bit more involved, it is also described below.

-### Install and build from scratch
+### Install and build

 This is an install-from-scratch command sequence I've tested on a completely fresh Ubuntu 16.x installation.